Skip to content

 ENFJ - Cottage and Charming with Soft Pastels

-ENFJ types are warmhearted personalities who love making others feel comfortable and welcome.
+ENFJ personality types are warmhearted people who love making others feel comfortable and welcome.
 They are also drawn to a home decor style that combines coziness with warmth, and this would be a cottage style with soft pastels like light pinks, blues, and greens.
-These colors not only create a soothing and inviting atmosphere but also reflect the ENFJs nurturing and empathetic nature.

 ENTJ - Industrial and Efficient with Bold Neutrals